 Introduction to Data Processing.
 (3 s.h.)
 A survey of the basic concepts, principles, and procedures normally covered in an introductory undergraduate course in electronic information processing.
-The following major topics are covered: computer concepts, components and functions; elementary data processing applications, systems analysis and design, punched card machines and methods; basic forms of input and output; elements of operating systems; and data communication systems.
+The following major topics are covered: computer concepts, components and functions; elementary data processing applications, systems analysis and design, basic forms of input and output; elements of operating systems, and data communication systems.
 Familiarity with the concepts underlying computer programming is required, but no particular programming language is formally tested.